 What Is a Ghost User?
 Are They the Weakest Link in Your Cybersecurity?

 “Ghost Users” are active accounts for former employees on the corporate network despite their departure from the company.
-Criminals seek out ghost users’ credentials when trying to encrypt or steal company data – they know their suspicious network behavior is less likely to be detected since the account is probably not anyone’s primary account.
+Criminals look for ghost users’ login information to either encrypt or steal company data.
+They do this because they expect their unusual online activity to go unnoticed, as these accounts are often not the main ones used by anyone.

 How Keeping Old Data Can Hurt Your Business